Updated March 28, 2023

 - If we are using software metrics for making any decisions, it must be validated before being applied to make decisions.

-- The developed metrics must be robust to changes that it should not be sensitive to changes in project, process or product that are small.
+- The developed metrics must be robust to changes that it should not be sensitive to changes in project, process, or small product.

 - As and when the value of the software characteristics represented by its changes, the value must also change and for this to happen, the range must be in a meaningful range.
 Let us say, for example, the range of software metrics is zero to five.